-How to use Image IDs to allow low-resoution pictures to be placed in a layout and replaced with a high-res in production.
+How to use Image IDs to allow low-resoution pictures to be placed in a layout and replaced with a high-resolution in production.

 Using Remote Layout

-On this page you may configure Color Factory to create low-resolution copies of the images being processed and stamp them with the ID configured on the Image and Owner ID tab.
+Here you can configure Color Factory to create low-resolution copies of the images being processed and stamp them with the ID configured on the Image and Owner ID tab.
 (All images will be stamped with an Image ID – Owner ID is optional.)
-You may also choose the reverse process – to use Color Factory in order to find the high-resolution file associated with a low-resolution file that has been placed in the channel’s input folder and process the high-resolution image according to the information in the low-resolution copy.
+You can also reverse the process – use Color Factory to find the high-resolution file associated with a low-resolution file that has been placed in the channel’s input folder and process the high-resolution image according to the information in the low-resolution copy.

-By ticking Create Remote Layout Image you may choose a size and optionally a file name prefix for the low-resolution (layout) image.
-The high-res and low-res images are stamped with the same ID (technically speaking, the low-res image gets the prefix LO in the Image ID field in order to distinguish between the high-res and low-res images).
+Select Create Remote Layout Image to choose a size and optionally a file name prefix for the low-resolution (layout) image.
+The high-resolution and low-resolution images are stamped with the same ID (technically speaking, the low-resolution image gets the prefix LO in the Image ID field in order to distinguish between the high-resolution and low-resolution images).
 Then choose a folder where the low-resolution layout image should be stored.
 The high-resolution image is stored in the output folder (or in a subfolder depending on AutoRouting options etc).

-To go the other way and have Color Factory connect an edited, incoming low-resolution layout image with the high-resolution image in the archive, use the dropdown menu to switch from Search for Highres disabled to Index Manager Search.
-Then select the Index Index Manager server and archive to query.
+For Color Factory to connect an edited, incoming low-resolution layout image with the high-resolution image in the archive, use the drop-down menu to switch from Search for Highres disabled to Index Manager Search and select the Index Index Manager server and archive to query.
 Color Factory will then try to match the ID layout image file with the ID of a matching file in the archive.

-You can specify which ID to use when looking for a matching highres:
+You can specify which ID to use when looking for a matching high-resolution:

 Unique Image ID

-When Color Factory created remote layout image, the low-resolution copy was marked LO in the UID field to distinguish it from the master high resolution file.
-Ticking this option however, makes Color Factory accept non-low resolution files as the input file.
+When Color Factory created remote layout image, the low-resolution copy was marked LO in the UID field to distinguish it from the master high-resolution file.
+Select Use Unique Image ID (UID) for Color Factory to accept non-low resolution files as the input file.

-Also, if UID is missing in the input file, you can configure Color Factory to use the filename to try to find a matching highres in the Index Manager archive.
+Also, if UID is missing in the input file, you can configure Color Factory to use the filename to try to find a matching high-resolution in the Index Manager archive.

-The Image similarity index metadata field can also be used as the basis for finding the matching highres in the Index Manager archive.
+The Image similarity index metadata field can also be used as the basis for finding the matching high resolution in the Index Manager archive.
 You can select the level of similarity in the dropdown - Identical, Very similar or Similar.

 Finally, the Action section lets you choose how the matched high-resolution file should be processed:

-Use found original as input image: Makes Color Factory use the high-resolution image as input file in the channel.
+Use found original as input image: Select for Color Factory to use the high-resolution image as the input file in the channel.
 It will be processed according to the channel’s settings and stored in its output folder.

-Copy found original to destination folder: Makes Color Factory copy the file to a destination folder of your choice, without processing in the channel.
+Copy found original to destination folder: Color Factory copies the file to a destination folder of your choice, without processing in the channel.

-Move found original to destination folder: Makes Color Factory move the file from the archive to a destination folder of your choice, without processing in the channel.
+Move found original to destination folder: Color Factory moves the file from the archive to a destination folder of your choice, without processing in the channel.

-Apply Metadata Macro on found original(s): Lets you create a metadata macro that can be applied to the found original in the Index Manager archive.
+Apply Metadata Macro on found original(s): You can create a metadata macro that can be applied to the found original in the Index Manager archive.

-Some of the Actions allow you to apply a metadata macro to the files.
-If you like you can choose to Use Metadata from input file as source to Macro processing.
-Further, if the macro(s) contain conditions, you can choose that the conditions should be evaluated using the original content (=asset found in search).
+With some of the actions, you can apply a metadata macro to the files.
+You can choose to Use Metadata from input file as source to Macro processing.
+Furthermore, if the macro(s) contain conditions, you can choose that the conditions should be evaluated using the original content (=asset found in search).